wustho/epr/README.md

 ## Known Issues

-1. Search function can't find occurences that span across multiple lines
+1. Search function can't find occurrences that span across multiple lines

    Only capable of finding pattern that span inside a single line, not sentence.
    So works more effectively for finding word or letter rather than long phrase or sentence.